Short sales can represent a great deal on a home.

-A foreclosure happens when a homeowner defaults on their payments and moves out, or is kicked out of the property.
+A foreclosure happens when a homeowner defaults on their payments and moves out or is kicked out of the property.
 The bank will now own the home and will market it as a foreclosed property.
-Unlike short sales, foreclosures are initiated and sold by the lender when the borrower fails to make the monthly payments.
+Unlike short sales, foreclosures are initiated and sold by the lender when they fail to make the monthly payments.

 How to Find Short Sales

 Identifying short sales isn’t always as straight forward as you may expect.
 Many homes that are short sales may not necessarily advertise it.
 Mainly because mortgage companies feel that advertising a home as a short sale puts them at a disadvantage because home buyers will expect to pay less for it.

 You should be working with a real estate agent who may help you locate short sales.
 There are certain keywords you should keep an eye out for when looking at properties.